BankkRoll/repo2pdf/README.md

 ```

 **Q: How can I customize the styling of the generated PDF?**
-A: You can modify the code in `clone.js` to change the font, font size, colors, and other styling options for the PDF document.
+A: You can modify the code in `clone.cjs` to change the font, font size, colors, and other styling options for the PDF document.
-- Edit the `excludedExtensions` variable in `clone.js` to exclude certain file types from the PDF conversion.
+- Edit the `excludedExtensions` variable in `clone.cjs` to exclude certain file types from the PDF conversion.

 ## Contributing